rtm-rs/rtm-rs.github.io/source/content/_index.md

 +++
 title = "Rust Type Mapper"

+# This determines whether to insert a link for each header like the ones you can see on this site if you hover over
+# a header.
+# The default template can be overridden by creating an `anchor-link.html` file in the `templates` directory.
+# This value can be "left", "right" or "none".
+insert_anchor_links = "right"

 # The homepage contents
 [extra]
 lead = '<b><a href="https://github.com/rtm-rs/">RTM</a></b> is an open-source persistence and mapping toolkit for Rust built for speed and simplicity.
 Modelled on <a href="https://github.com/rom-rb/">ROM</a>.'